AlephAlpha/Nekomata/doc/Builtins.md

 ### `andThen` (`¿`, `2 -> 1`)

-Take two values,
+Take two values, and return the first one if the second one doesn't fail.

-and return the first one if the second one doesn't fail.
+This is somewhat similar to the `seq` function in Haskell, which forces the first argument to be evaluated before the second.

 __Examples__: